docker/docs/single-sign-on/faqs.md

 ### Q: Does Docker SSO support authenticating through the command line?

 Yes.
 When SSO is enabled, you can access the Docker CLI through Personal Access Tokens (PATs).
 Each user must create a PAT to access the CLI.
-To learn how to create a PAT, see Manage access tokens.
+To learn how to create a PAT, see [Manage access tokens](../docker-hub/access-tokens.md).
 Before we transition to PATs, CLI users can continue logging in using their personal credentials until early next year to mitigate the risk of interrupting CI/CD pipelines.

 ### Q: How does SSO affect our automation systems and CI/CD pipelines?

 Before enforcing SSO, you must create PATs for automation systems and CI/CD pipelines and use the tokens instead of a password.
-When SSO is enforced, password-based authentication no longer works on your automation systems and CI/CD pipelines.

 ### Q: I have a user working on projects within Docker Desktop but authenticated with personal or no email.
-After they purchase DB licenses, they will implement and enforce SSO via Okta to manage their users.
+After they purchase Docker Business licenses, they will implement and enforce SSO via Okta to manage their users.
 When this user signs on SSO, is their work on DD compromised/impacted with the migration to the new account?

-If they already have their splunk email on their account, then it will be migrated to SSO.
+If they already have their organization email on their account, then it will be migrated to SSO.

-### Q: If an organization enables SSO, the owners can control DockerIDs associated with their work email domain.
-Some of these DockerIDs will not be users of Docker Desktop and therefore don't require a Business subscription.
-Can the owners choose which DockerIDs they add to their DockerOrg and get access to business features?
-Is there a way to flag which of these DockerIDs are Docker Desktop users?
+### Q: If an organization enables SSO, the owners can control Docker IDs associated with their work email domain.
+Some of these Docker IDs will not be users of Docker Desktop and therefore don't require a Business subscription.
+Can the owners choose which Docker IDs they add to their Docker org and get access to Business features?
+Is there a way to flag which of these Docker IDs are Docker Desktop users?

 SSO enforcement will apply to any domain email user, and automatically add that user to the Docker Hub org that enables enforcement.
 The admin could remove users from the org manually, but those users wouldn't be able to authenticate if SSO is enforced.

 ### Q: Can I enable SSO and hold off on the domain verification and enforcement options?

-Yes, they can choose to not enforce, and people have the option to use either Docker ID (standard email/password) or email address (SSO) at the sign-in screen.Though hold off on the domain verification -- to be clear (maybe it's just the wrong language used in the question?), they'd still need to verify the domain (showing that they "own" the domain)
+Yes, they can choose to not enforce, and users have the option to use either Docker ID (standard email/password) or email address (SSO) at the sign-in screen.

 ### Q: We have enforced SSO, but one of our users is connected to several organizations (and several email-addresses) and is able to bypass SSO and login via userid and password.
 Why is this happening?

-They can only have 1 email and this is because that email domain doesn’t match the enforced SSO. (if it’s not enforced, they can use un/pass)
+They can bypass SSO if the email they are using to log in doesn't match the organization email being used when SSO is enforced.

 ### Q: Is there a way to test this functionality in a test tenant with Okta before going to production?

-A test organization can be created.
-Companies can set up a new 5 seat Business Plan on a new organization to test with (making sure to only enable SSO, not enforce it or all domain email users will be forced to sign in to that test tenant).
+Yes, you can create a test organization.
+Companies can set up a new 5 seat Business plan on a new organization to test with (making sure to only enable SSO, not enforce it or all domain email users will be forced to sign in to that test tenant).

 ### Q: Once we enable SSO for Docker Desktop, what is the impact to the flow for Build systems that use service accounts?

 If SSO is enabled, there is no impact for now.
 We'll continue to support either username/password or personal access token sign-in.
 However, if you **enforce** SSO:

 * Service Account domain email addresses must be unaliased and enabled in their IdP
 * Username/password and personal access token will still work (but only if they exist, which they won't for new accounts)
 * Those who know the IdP credentials can sign in as that Service Account via SSO on Hub and create or change the personal access token for that service account.